 Is a nanny an employee?

-Answer – YES!
-ABSOLUTELY!
-You are considered to be an employee when you work on a regular basis for a family, at their home and expect to earn more than $2,200 in 2020 (or earned at least $2,100 in 2019).
+Answer – Yes, you are considered to be an employee when you work on a regular basis for a family, at their home and expect to earn more than $2,300 in 2021 (or earned at least $2,200 in 2020).
 The IRS and the state you work in consider you a household employee.
-There are only slight differences between being a household employee and an employee working in an office, retail store, or a restaurant, but basically both types of employees are treated the same way tax-wise.
+There are only slight differences between being a household employee and an employee working in an office, retail store, or a restaurant, but basically, both types of employees are treated the same way tax-wise.